roxmer/bibbox-documentation/docs/technical.md

             sudo apt-get install -y python3-pip
         SHELL

-10. Now the time for another provisioner has come.
+10. Now the time for another provisioning has come.
 This time we don't execute shell commands, but instead do some minor configuration for out Puppet tools.
 One handy tool that comes with Puppet 4 is **Facter** which is used to list facts about the virtual machine.
-In our provisioner we tell **Facter**, the domain name we want to run our BIBBOX on later.
+In our provisioning we tell **Facter**, the domain name we want to run our BIBBOX on later.
 Then we define our default environment path and default environment.
 That's all for the provisioning of our machine.

         config.vm.provision "puppet" do |puppet|
             puppet.facter = {